 If you have retrieved customer usage data from another source, you can record it in a CSV file and load data through the CSV file into the Gainsight custom object.
 Gainsight supports loading usage data into Gainsight custom object through the following channels:

-- For detailed instructions on loading usage data through S3 Connector, refer Gainsight S3 Connector
+- For detailed instructions on loading usage data through S3 Connector, refer to the Gainsight S3 Connector article.

-- For detailed instructions on loading usage data through Bulk API, refer Gainsight Bulk API
+- For detailed instructions on loading usage data through Bulk API, refer to the Gainsight Bulk API article.

 Before loading usage data through either of the above channels, create a custom object in Gainsight with the appropriate fields.
 The system allows you to map the CSV headers with the fields in the Gainsight objects and helps you to load usage data into the fields appropriately.